 Thursday : Hvammur – Vatnsdalsá – Kárdalstunga

-Pick up between 07:30 – 08:30 from pick up points in Reykjavik www.busstop.is.
-Please be ready at the earliest pickup time and dress already in riding clothes.
+Pick up from BSÍ bus station in Reykjavík at 08:30.
+Please be dressed already in riding clothes.
 You will arrive to Hvammur farm around noon and have a nice local lunch.
 After we have met our horses we start our ride through the beautiful Vatnsdalur valley.
 The valley is the setting of the Vatnsdælir Saga and our guide, Haukur, knows this Saga well.
 It will be interesting to listen to him tell stories of the past and present.
 Our route runs along the banks of river Vatnsdalsá and we have to cross it several times.
 We end our ride deep in the valley where our horses rest but we go back to Hvammur and enjoy a well-deserved meal and relax in the hot tub.
 (3 – 4 hours)

 Friday: Kárdalstunga – Auðkúluheiði -Sléttárdalur – Auðkúlurétt

 Great authentic experience!
 We ride from Kárdalstunga and into the Highlands with a stunning view of the glaciers.
 We will meet sheep farmers on their way back to civilization after many days in the saddle, herd a big flock of sheep.
 It is for sure a unique sight to witness 14 thousand sheep on their way back home after spending the summer up in the highland followed by over 30 shepherds with 100 horses!
 You can feel the joy and the excitement as this is their last day and everyone is on their way back home.
 We end our day in the Auðkúlurétt corral where we leave the sheep and horses and go back to Hvammur farm and continue our singing.
 (8 – 9 hours)